Docs/Bayesian Toolkit

 • • Interim PPoS threshold: < 20% → stop for futility

-Phase III RCT with expert-elicited prior, no historical borrowing.
+Phase III RCT with expert-elicited prior, Bayesian sequential stopping rules.

 StepCalculatorPurpose